hinderling/keyword_spotting/README.md

 As we can see in our Feature-Curves, there is basically no middle ground for our Classifier, extremely high K values are needed to get a high Recall value.
 At the same time an extremely low K value is needed to mantain any sort of precision.
 This basically means, that we can't really properly detect any true matches using only one feature.

+We also tried to merge and normalise our features to see if the combination of our features nets different results, which you can see below:

 ![](./report_figures/results/allCombined.png)

+This test result also didn't seem very promising, as no significant improvement could be achieved.

 # Reasons for poor Performance